ssbc/ssb-ahoy/README.md

 - `title` - *String* (optional) the title to be attached to the visible window
 - `config` - *Object* valid config for starting and connecting to an `ssb-server`, see [ssb-config](www.github.com/ssbc/ssb-config).
 Must include keys
 - `plugins` - *Array* (optional) a list of the names of plugins you'd like to get ahoy to run indexes of for you
-- `uiPath` - *String* string which points to the ui entry point of your app
+- `uiPath` - *String* string which points to the ui entry point of your app.
+This is expected to be a function and will be passed a copy of the `config` (so it can connect to the server that's been started!)
 - `appDir` - *String* (optional) the relative path to your app root _from the ssb-ahoy module_.
 Generally just don't touch this, you don't want to know

 `onReady`- a callback which is run after ahoy hands over to your main app.
 Is passed some state data, e.g. `windows` (ui, server)